PDLT-University-of-York/test-split-site/docs/ultra/access-sites.md

 If you can't see a site that you require access to after using the methods above, you may not be enrolled on it.

-To be given access, contact the module convenor/site owner or your departmental VLE coordinator.
+To be given access, contact the module convenor/site owner or your departmental administrators.